 - 3.1 Advertising practice is controlled by a regulatory system that is independent of government and operates by self and co-regulation.
 It is administered by the Advertising Standards Authority (ASA)1.
 Advertising codes are written and maintained by The Committee of Advertising Practice (CAP)2 and the Broadcast Committee of Advertising Practice (BCAP)3. - 3.2 The ASA governs all forms of advertising in whatever media they appear and ensures compliance with the obligations under prevailing advertising codes.
-The stated purpose of the ASA is to "make advertisements responsible" and their ambition is to "make every UK ad a responsible ad". - 3.3 While there is no specific code for refractive surgery, CAP has guidance on good practice for the marketing and advertising of cosmetic surgery.
+The stated purpose of the ASA is to "make advertisements responsible" and their ambition is to "make every UK ad a responsible ad"4. - 3.3 While there is no specific code for refractive surgery, CAP has guidance on good practice for the marketing and advertising of cosmetic surgery5-the principles of which, we recommend, should apply to refractive surgery.
 Many of the principles of this code, rules on use of the term "specialist" and "leading clinic" for example, could be applied to all medical advertising including ophthalmic and refractive surgery.